Breadcrumb

 The wounds of the 2008 South Ossetia war have not yet healed in Georgian society.
 Despite Georgia's political attempts at rapprochement with Western institutions, Russia remains suspiciously on guard, so that relations between the two countries continue to be conflictive.
 Thus, last summer saw the latest episode of tension, which led the Georgian president to describe Russia as an "enemy and occupier".

-After some rapprochement in 2013 that saw an increase in food trade and Russian tourism coming to the country, Moscow has moved to a strategy of attempting rapprochement at the religious and political level.
+After some rapprochement in 2013 that saw an increase in food trade and Russian tourism coming to the country, Moscow has shifted to a strategy of attempting rapprochement at the religious and political level.
 With that intention, a small group of Russian lawmakers traveled to the Georgian capital for the Orthodox Interparliamentary Assembly.
 This international organization, led by Greece and Russia, is the only one that brings together the legislative bodies of Orthodox countries.
-The meeting took place in the plenary hall of the Georgian Parliament, where the Russian deputy Sergei Gabrilov, took the seat of the Speaker of the House.
-Several politicians from the civil service examination did not take kindly to this and mobilized thousands of citizens, who staged serious public disorder in an attempted storming of the Parliament.
-The Russian delegation was forced to leave the country, but the attempt of Russian influence through religion was clear, when until then the Church had kept away from all political controversies.
+The meeting took place in the plenary hall of the Georgian Parliament, where the Russian deputy Sergei Gabrilov took the seat of the Speaker of the House.
+Several politicians of the civil service examination did not take kindly to this and mobilized thousands of citizens, who staged serious public disorder in an attempted storming of the Parliament.
+The Russian delegation was forced to leave the country, but the attempt of Russian influence through religion was clear, when until then the Church had kept out of all political controversies.

 The crisis ended with the departure of Prime Minister Mamuka and the appointment of Georgi Gaharia as his successor, despite the criticism he had received for his management of the unrest as Minister of the Interior.